Woman delivers baby after missing menstruation for 13 years

-Mrs. Dorcas who was delivered of a baby on Friday, December 13, 2019 in Abuja, said that she was confused and excited when her Pastor’s wife, a nurse confirmed her pregnancy.
+Dorcas, who delivered the baby on Dec.
+13, told the News Agency of Nigeria (NAN) on Wednesday in Abuja that she was confused and excited when her Pastor’s wife, a nurse confirmed her pregnancy.

 “She (nurse) looked at my face and said, ‘Mummy, to God be the glory, you are pregnant.
 I was very surprised”.

-According to NAN reports, Dorcas got married to 64-yr-old, Christopher Osiebo, and have been hoping of having a child in their 35-yr-old marriage.
+NAN reports that Dorcas got married to Mr Christopher Osiebo, 64, and have been hoping of having child in their 35-year-old union.

 “But early this year (2019), I just felt in my body as if I was pregnant, but I thought how can that be especially when I have not seen my period since 2006,” she said.